Rio Grande, Rio Grande do Sul: Geography

 Rio Grande, as the name suggests, is a littoral city, which boasts what many call the longest beach in the world — Praia do Cassino.
 This beach is approximately 250 km of uninterrupted Atlantic coastline.
 The entire municipality lies at a very low altitude — at its highest point only 10 m above sea level.
 Additionally, the city, which is surrounded by water, sinks about one centimeter every year.

 The city is named after its 24-mile long tidal channel which indirectly mingles the waters of the Lagoa dos Patos and Lagoa Mirim with the Atlantic Ocean.
 The largest and most populous island in the Lagoa dos Patos is the Ilha dos Marinheiros, which is part of the municipality.

 For the most part, Rio Grande is made up of fields of low and herbaceous vegetation, characteristic of the Uruguayan savanna.
 There are also planted trees, mostly eucalyptus and pine.
 Sand dunes are found all up and down the coastline.

 The municipality contains part of the Taim Ecological Station.

 Climate

 The climate of Rio Grande is humid subtropical and mild, with a strong oceanic influence and relatively cool winters, warm summers and regular precipitation all year.
 The average temperature in the city is 18.3 °C and the average annual precipitation is 1,207 mm.
 The hottest month is January, with an average temperature of 23.6 °C. The coldest month is July, with an average temperature of 12.9 °C, but due to intense winds in the city, the wind chill temperature frequently drops to 6 °C.

 Sport

 The two local association football clubs SC Rio Grande, Brazil's oldest active football club, and SC São Paulo, a former Serie A team, compete the derby known as Rio-Rita.
 Both are previous one-time state champions, in 1936 and 1933 respectively.

+São Paulo won 2 Campeonato Gaúcho Série A2 titles and promoted in 1967 and 1970.
+Rio Grande won 1 Campeonato Gaúcho Série A2 title in 1962 and 1 Campeonato Gaúcho Série B in 2014.

+Rio-Grandense is another club in the city and are also a one-time Campeonato Gaúcho champion in 1939 and were runners-up to Grêmio Santanense in 1937, Guarany de Bagé in 1938 and Gremio in 1946.